 Please feel free to contact me at email@example.com if you have any questions.

-No Deferrals/No Refunds/No Transfers – There are no deferrals, no refunds, and no transfers for any reason, including injury.
+No Deferrals/No Refunds/No Transfers – There are no individual deferrals, refunds, or transfers for any reason, including injury.
 However, we’ll allow runners to switch from the 100 miler to the 100k or 50 miler, and vice versa, after you have signed up.
 Please note that you cannot switch races on race day.

 Volunteers – The IT100 is known nationally for its volunteers.
-For information on how you can you can join our team as a volunteer please contact Kate Wright at Kaitlinannwright@gmail.com if you would like to join in on the fun and make a difference to our runners.
+For information on how you can join our team as a volunteer please contact Kate at email@example.com.

 Site Protocol – Our website and Facebook Forum/Event Page is specific to the IT100.
 Topics discussed include ultra running in general but the focus is primarily on our event as an informational guide to our runners.

-Since we’re not a generic running site, we do not permit advertisements or solicitations of any kind.
+Since we are not a generic running site, we do not permit advertisements or solicitations of any kind.
 This includes, but is not limited to, any running events/sites or their sponsors.
-We’ll remove all material, links, etc., that don’t meet the aforementioned criteria.
+We’ll remove all material, links, etc., that doesn’t meet the aforementioned criteria.

-Indiana Trail 100/Glacial Esker 40 Website – Please visit our website if you have any further questions about our events: https://ignitetrailseries.com/indianatrail
+Indiana Trail 100 Website – Please visit our website if you have any further questions about our event: https://ignitetrailseries.com/indianatrail